 The Razer Barracuda X offers fairly good audio for a gaming headset, loosely following our target curve, except in a few spots.
 There’s a drop in output in the sub-bass range, up to around 20Hz, as well as high range sound up to around 6kHz.
 However, midrange sound is nicely emphasized, as is most of the bass range.

 Consistent audio output like this means that most music should sound pretty nice coming through the Razer Barracuda X, but you may find that bassier sounds lack some of their characteristic oomph.
 A lot of the kinds of droning or rumbling sounds you’d normally hear coming through a subwoofer occupy the sub-20Hz range, though headphones typically struggle to output this kind of sound anyway.

 Lows, mids, and highs

 In the Herb Alpert & The Tijuana Brass cover of Walk, Don’t Run, the trumpets come through clearly, as does the rhythm guitar strumming that underscores a lot of the song, but the under-emphasis in the bass and high range makes it hard to hear the rhythmic bassline and treble notes respectively.
-As more instruments are introduced into the song, the bass drum starts to get masked out, and the higher-pitched guitar noodling in the background of the song is hard to hear basically throughout.
+As more instruments are introduced into the song, the bass drum sounds too quiet, and the higher-pitched guitar noodling in the background is hard to hear throughout.

 The quieter sub-bass response shouldn't affect in-game sounds much.